biermanr/StaticPheWeb/dev_notes.md

 subset of the variants used to create the manhattan plot.
 I have to decide if I want to implement this the same way in SpheWeb, but at least now I understand PheWeb better.

+Nov 11th 2024: Returning to the project, made Parser an iterator with __next__
+---
+I was looking through the `test_tabular_parser` tests and tried to rewrite the tests to use `next()` instead of `for` loops since I thought that looked cleaner, but when I tried, I realized that the `TabularParser` class wasn't an iterator.
+I needed to add the `__next__` method to the class to make it an iterator and change the `__iter__` function to return `self`.
+I'm not 100% sure I did this correctly, but the tests pass and the tests now exercise both forms of iteration.

+Nov 11th 2024: Adding coverage testing
+---
+The coverage is not currently calculated in the pre-commit hooks, so I'm going to add Oh, apparently this is bad form since we want to keep pre-commit hooks fast, and tests are usually slow, but I don't see why this would be an issue as long as I mark the slow tests and don't use that mark with pre-commit, only with GHA.